-- Interpreting the transfer function in a model of memory. - Suppose your contact list got deleted and you are forced to memorize phone numbers.
+- Interpreting the transfer function in a model of memory. - Your contact list got deleted.
+You are forced to memorize phone numbers.
 Let n(t) be the number of phone numbers you remember at time t.
-You forget number at a rate k.
+You forget numbers at a rate k.
 Finally, g(t) is the number of phone numbers per unit time that you memorize at time t.